Skip to main content

 Unit Economics

-• Higher-quality customers with better retention
+• Higher-quality customers with better retention than the old flat plan attracted

 Lessons Learned